 In our last article, we discussed what can cause wrinkles (especially premature wrinkles) but what else happens to our facial features as we get on in years?
-According to Dr. Michael Jasin of the Elite Facial Plastic Surgery in Tampa, all evidence of facial aging can be traced to five main factors:
+According to Dr. Dominic Castellano of Elite Facial Plastic Surgery in Tampa, all evidence of facial aging can be traced to five main factors:

 Skin Changes – as the skin ages, it becomes thinner, tends to flatten and spider veins start to appear.
 There is increased water loss from the skin and a decrease of the sebaceous glands, which provides natural moisture to the skin.
 Abnormal cells accumulate and can create age spots or pre-cancerous lesions.
 The skin’s capillaries and small blood vessels pull away from the skin, reducing blood flow.

 Dynamic Lines – lines are created by our facial expressions and time.
 The facial muscles tug and pull on the skin when we smile, frown, laugh and squint causing wrinkles and folds.

 Loss of Tissue Elasticity – as we age, the skin loses elasticity (ability to bounce back), so it is less able to resist stretching.
 Coupled with gravity, muscle activity and tissue changes, the skin begins to wrinkle and/or sag.